A Clinical Study for People with Cystic Fibrosis (CF)

 There are three parts to the study:

-- Treatment period: will take 4 weeks where you will receive RCT2100
+is right for you. - Treatment period: will take 4 weeks where you will receive RCT2100

 - Follow-up period: will take 24 weeks.